The 10 most innovative artificial intelligence companies of 2020

 For becoming a maven in discerning customer intent via messaging apps

 We may be a long way from AI being able to replace a friendly and knowledgeable customer-service representative.
-But LivePerson’s Maven is helping companies get more out of their human reps.
+But LivePerson’s Conversational AI is helping companies get more out of their human reps.
 The machine-learning-infused service routes incoming queries to the best agent, learning as it goes so that it grows more accurate over time.
 It works over everything from text messaging to WhatsApp to Alexa.
-With Maven and LivePerson’s chat-based support, the company’s clients have seen a two-times increase in agent efficiency and a 20% boost in sales conversions compared to voice interactions.
+With Conversational AI and LivePerson’s chat-based support, the company’s clients have seen a two-times increase in agent efficiency and a 20% boost in sales conversions compared to voice interactions.

 4. Viz.ai